Losant/losant-docs/docs/workflows/data/update-device.md

+---
+flowclass:
-flowclass: Application
+  - Application
-flowclass: Experience
+  - Experience
-description: Learn more about the Losant Device: Update Node.
+description: 'Learn more about the Losant Device: Update Node.'
+---

 # Device: Update Node